aperture74/wp_ansible/README.md

 * The **appl** machine is used to install Nginx and wordpress.
 * The **db** machine is used to install the MySQL database

-* When all the machines are up and running ssh at the master node by issuing **vagrant ssh ansible**, switch to the directory that contains the ansible roles and run **ansible-playbook site.yml**
+* When all the machines are up and running ssh at the master node by issuing **vagrant ssh ansible**, switch to the directory that contains the ansible roles and run **ansible-playbook site.yml -i inventory**

 * For the above command to be executed properly make sure that Ansible can succesffuly SSH to all the required nodes (appl, db)